ibm-cloud-docs/solution-tutorials/nat-config-private.md

-Internet access from a private network

 In today’s world of web based IT applications and services, few applications exist in isolation.
 Developers have come to expect access to services on the internet, whether it is open-source application code and updates or ‘third party’ services providing application functionality via REST APIs.
 Network Address Translation (NAT) masquerade, is a commonly used approach to securing the access to internet hosted service from  private networks.
 In NAT masquerade, private IP addresses are translated to the IP address of the out-bound public interface in a many-to-one relationship, shielding the private IP address from public access.

 This tutorial presents setup of Network Address Translation (NAT) masquerade on a Virtual Router Appliance (VRA) to connect a secured subnet on the {{site.data.keyword.Bluemix_notm}} private network.
-It builds on the secure private network enclosure documented in tutorial xxxxxxxx.
-An Source NAT (SNAT) configuration, where the source address is obfuscated and firewall rules are used to secure out-bound traffic.
+It builds on the secure private network enclosure documented in tutorial xxxxxxxx adding a Source NAT (SNAT) configuration, where the source address is obfuscated and firewall rules are used to secure out-bound traffic.
 More complex NAT configurations can be found in the [supplemental VRA documentation]( https://console.bluemix.net/docs/infrastructure/virtual-router-appliance/vra-docs.html#supplemental-vra-documentation).
 {:shortdesc}

 ## Objectives